Part 2 of the making polymer clay tiles adventure. Read Part 1 to see how this started.

 Second, if you’re wondering why I went with one-inch square tiles, the answer is because that’s what I have in my real life house!
 Not one-inch tiles, of course (all though I guess that could be a thing).
 Using dollhouse scale as a guide, I took my 12-inch ceramic tiles and scaled my way down to 1:12 dollhouse scale, hence the one-inch tiles.

-Now I have one polymer clay tile.
+So, using all of this information, I rolled out the clay, and cut it around the edges, using the gridlines as a guide.
+That gave me one polymer clay tile.
 It’s a bit uneven across the top, but that’s OK.
 This is just an experiment.

 Then it’s on to the next square and the next, until there’s no more polymer clay left.